-- Students will be invited to participate in the honours program towards the end of the penultimate year of study.
-Because this only occurs at the end of the penultimate year, you will still need to be aware of whether you are on track for honours before invitation and plan your elective unit selections accordingly (ie if you are in year 3 of the five year combined degree program and on track for honours, identify your study plan for the next couple of years, on the basis that you will might receive an invitation to join).
+- Students will be invited to participate in the honours program at the start of their final year of study.
+Because this only occurs at the start of the final year, you will still need to be aware of whether you are on track for honours before invitation and plan your elective unit selections accordingly (ie if you are in year 3 of the five year combined degree program and on track for honours, identify your study plan for the next couple of years, on the basis that you will might receive an invitation to join).

 - Students who have a GPA of 5.2 at the end of the penultimate year of study will be invited to join the Second Class honours program.
 If your GPA is 5.8 at the end of the penultimate year, you will be invited to join the First Class Honours Program.
 The numbers are slightly lower than what you will need to get honours, but we need a margin of error to take account of students whose results improve in the final year(s) of the degree.

-- If you think you are on track to get honours, you must check your email late November or December.
+- If you think you are on track to get honours, you must check your email from mid-January.
 If you don’t receive an email, and believe you are eligible, email Law.Enquiries@utas.edu.au.
 Failure to be admitted will see you unable to participate in the honours program.
 You must initiate the admission process in the Honours Degree Course – we cannot do this for you.
-Once admitted, there will be some additionally paperwork that you will need to complete and this will be made available through the Student eCentre.
+Once admitted, there will be some additionally paperwork that you will need to complete and this will be made available through eStudent.

-The unit is designed to assist students to advance an independent research project (eg 14,000 honours dissertation for LAH679 students or the 5,000 word assignment for other LAHXXX units).
+The unit is designed to assist students to advance an independent research project (eg 14,000 honours dissertation for LAH679 students or the 5,000 word assignment for LAH601).

 The unit will: